Shab-e-Barat (شب برات)

 Sayyidna Mu'adh ibn Jabal, Radi-Allahu anhu, reports that Prophet Muhammad, Sall-Allahu alayhi wa sallam, has said: "Allah Almighty looks upon all those created by Him in the middle Night of Sha'ban and forgives all those created by Him, except the one who associates partners with Him or the one who has malice in his heart (against a Muslim)".

 It becomes clear that this night has some well founded merits, and observing this night as a sacred night is not a baseless concoction as envisaged by some modern scholars who have totally rejected to give any special importance to this night.
 In fact, some of these traditions have been held by some scholars of hadith as authentic.
+For a brief discussion check out this link.

 In order to observe the Night of Bara'ah, one should remain awakened in this night as much as he can.
 If someone has better opportunities, he should spend the whole night in worship and prayer.
 However, if one cannot do so for one reason or another, he can select a considerable portion of the night, preferably of the second half of it for this purpose, and should perform the following acts of worship: